 - Plan your route and mentally practise where you'll be going.

 - Ideally, peak hour should be avoided – if it’s not possible, prepare yourself to be patient.

 - Where possible, stick to one lane.
 It might seem like frequently changing lanes will get you there faster, the difference will be minimal, and you will increase your chance of a collision.

 - City driving is often busy and drivers can become impatient – don’t take it to heart if another driver becomes frustrated with you.

 - Similarly, if another driver or pedestrian makes a reckless move, stay calm.
 Notice what they did wrong and pat yourself on the back for how well you handled the situation.

 - Often city lanes will be designated for specific actions – such as ‘left turn only’.
 Keep looking well ahead to make sure you remain in the correct lane.

-- Making turns on city roads can be confusing; while it’s important to get as much experience as possible with tricky turns, if you’re not sure whether it’s safe or legal, continue driving straight and turn when you feel safe.
+- Making turns on city roads can be confusing; it’s important to get as much experience as possible with tricky turns, but if you’re not sure whether it’s safe or legal, continue driving straight and turn when you feel safe.

 - Pay close attention to parking restrictions – parking inspectors in city areas are particularly efficient!